Bee Pathogen Programme

 About the programme

-The Bee Pathogen Programme runs from September 2016 to March 2019.
+Sampling for the Bee Pathogen Programme ran from September 2016 to March 2019.

 The programme aims to find out: